jwplayer/ott-web-app/docs/configuration.md

 **content[].backgroundColor** (optional)

 You can change the background color of the shelf with the help of this property (e.g., #ff0000).

 ---

+**content[].filterTags** (optional)

+You can optionally define a list of comma separated labels which are used to filter shelves.

+The OTT Web App offers a demonstration of its filtering capabilities.
+This example can be enabled by configuring the `enableLabelsFiltering` custom parameter.

+Filtering by device type, country, and day of week is supported.
+See the `Home.tsx` file for a code example.

+---